AntaresSimulatorTeam/antares-xpansion/docs/index.md

 ### Antares-Xpansion simulation
-Given an ANTARES simulation the user can define some _investment candidates_ in the power network such as
+Given an ANTARES simulation the user can define some _investment candidates_ in the power network such as:

 - (increase or create) transfer capacity between to areas
 - (increase or create) maximum power of a generation facility

 Each _investment candidate_ can potentially lower the operational cost of the power system, but is also characterised by one or more costs as:

 - annualized investment costs to physically build it in real life
 - operational costs and maintenance costs to sustain the operation